Chuks-ked/Chuks-ked/README.md

 **Talking about Personal Stuffs:**

 - 🔭 I’m currently an Intern at Nowhere, still searching.
-- 🌱 I’m currently learning GO ⚡.
+- 🌱 I’m currently learning ReactNative ⚡.
 - 👯 Part of Developer Community.
 - 💬 Ask me about anything.
 Would love to answer them.✌